abhineet123/MTF/Config/ReadMe.md

 			for JPEG file the full path is constructed as: db_root_path/actor/seq_name/*.seq_fmt;
 			for MPEG/Video file the full path is constructed as: db_root_path/actor/seq_name.seq_fmt;

-	 Parameter:	'seq_id'
+	 Parameter:	'seq_id'/'source_id'
 		Description:
-			integral index of the source name to use out of the sources hard coded in parameters.h;
+			integral index of the sequence name to use out of the sequences hard coded in parameters.h;
-			used in conjunction with the parameter 'actor_id' to get the source name;
+			used in conjunction with the parameter 'actor_id' to get the sequence name;
 			only matters if both are non negative
 		Possible Values:
 			refer parameters.h for details of what each index means for each actor type;